Nidhi-Sharma9419/RustLang/CommonConcepts/DataTypes.md

 4. Characters
-Represents Unicode Scalar Value, it means more than just ASCII, Chinese, Japanese, Korean and Emoji anges from U+0000 to U+D7FF and U+E000 to U+10FFFF char : use single quote '' string : use double quote ""
+Represents Unicode Scalar Value, it means more than just ASCII, Chinese, Japanese, Korean and Emoji anges from U+0000 to U+D7FF and U+E000 to U+10FFFF char : use single quote ''.
+Used for storing a single character.
+4 bytes in size. string : use double quote "".
+Used to store text.

 fn main() {
  let c = 'z';